- Chapter #1: Initial setup

 - Split L$: when the feature is enable, then a money transfer is required from the owner’s account to the splitter’s one.

-- Blacklist: if the avatar is blacklisted, then the transaction is canceled and the player avatar is refunded by the amount paid.
+- Blacklist: if the avatar is blacklisted, then the transaction is cancelled and the player avatar is refunded by the amount paid.

 - SL issue/hack: when for some issue the amount paid do not match with the price set by the owner, then a refund of the amount paid is performed.

-- Event: when the machine is associated to an event having a specific start and/or end time and the player pays the machine outside the working period, then a refund of the amount paid is performed.
+- Event rounds: when the machine is associated to an event round having a specific start and/or end time and the player pays the machine outside the working period, then a refund of the amount paid is performed.